neeraja1504/chexnet/README.md

 # Pneumonia Detection using X-rays
-Created a CNN model and used images of X-rays to determine whether the person has the disease or not.
+Created a CNN model and used images of X-rays to determine whether the person has pneumonia or not.